-N 0 Р Q R S Т
+N 0 Р Q R s Т

-Matriculation Year Matriculation Term (If not the fall for everyone) Did the student transfer to another law school?
+Matriculation Year Term (If not the Did the student transfer to another law school?
 Was the student dismissed for academic performance reasons?
 Was the student unenrolled for any reason other than transfer or academic dismissal?
 Graduation Year Graduation Term

-2012 Fall No No No 2015 Spring
+2016 Fall No No No 2015 Spring